Kushagra-a11ly/MySQL-Data-Analytics-Project-Real-World-SQL-Insights/README.md

 | 4 | **Extracted KPIs** | Not just results — metrics a stakeholder can act on |
 | 5 | **Insight Summary** | Observations, patterns, and data-backed recommendations |

-> This is what separates a portfolio from a practice repo.

 ---